kalaiselvan369/iOS/SwiftCheatsheet.md

 1. `struct` cannot inherit whereas `class` can
 2. `struct` cannot mutate property by default whereas `class` can mutate property
-3. `struct` are passed by value whereas `class` are operated by reference
+3. `struct` are pass by value whereas `class` are pass by reference

 #### Nice example for Pass by value and Pass by reference